grantjenks/python-pattern-matching/docs/macro.rst

 Hopefully, you noticed the ``match`` and ``quote`` function calls.
 Those aren't really function calls and you can change them as needed. ``match`` works by identifying the ``with`` statement as a match-statement.
-It would be nice if Python had a way to define your own types of statements but that's beyond the scope of this project.
+It would be nice if Python had a way to define your own custom statement kinds but that's beyond the scope of this project.

 It might have read better if I'd used an ``if`` statement rather than ``with``.
 In that case you would read: